framesurge/perseus/docs/0.3.x/en-US/templates/intro.md

 This is a very contrived example, but what you should note if you try this is the flash from `server` to `client` (when you go to the page from the URL bar, not when you go in from the link on the index page), because the page is pre-rendered on the server and then hydrated on the client.
 This is an important principle of Perseus, and you should be aware of this potential flashing (easily solved by a less contrived example) when your users [initially load](:advanced/initial-loads) a page.

 One important thing to note with this macro is that it will only work in a _reactive scope_ because it uses Sycamore's [context system](https://sycamore-rs.netlify.app/docs/advanced/contexts).
-In other words, you can only use it inside a `template!`, `create_effect`, or the like.
+In other words, you can only use it inside a `view!`, `create_effect`, or the like.